-After you meet your annual deductible, the Savings Plan pays 80 percent of the allowed amount for your covered medical, prescription drug and behavioral health benefits if you use in-network providers.
-You pay 20 percent of the allowed amount as coinsurance.
-After you meet your coinsurance maximum, the Plan will pay 100 percent of the allowed amount.
+After you meet your annual deductible, the Savings Plan pays 80% of the allowed amount for your covered medical, prescription drug and behavioral health benefits if you use network providers.
+You pay 20% of the allowed amount as coinsurance.
+After you meet your coinsurance maximum, the Plan will pay 100% of the allowed amount.

-Savings Plan members pay 10 percent coinsurance, rather than 20 percent coinsurance, of the allowed amount for in-person services received at a BlueCross-affiliated patient-centered medical home.
+Savings Plan members pay 10% coinsurance, rather than 20% coinsurance, of the allowed amount for in-person services received at a BlueCross-affiliated PCMH.

-If you use out-of-network providers, the plan pays 60 percent of the Plan's allowed amount for your covered medical and behavioral health benefits.
-You pay 40 percent of the allowed amount as coinsurance.
+If you use out-of-network providers, the plan pays 60% of the Plan's allowed amount for your covered medical and behavioral health benefits.
+You pay 40% of the allowed amount as coinsurance.
 An out-of-network provider may bill you in excess of the allowed amount.
 Any charge above the Plan's allowed amount for a covered medical or behavioral health benefit is your responsibility.
-See Page 48 to learn more about balance billing and the out-of-network differential.
-Prescription drug benefits are paid only if you use an in-network pharmacy.
+See Page 41 to learn more about balance billing and the out-of-network differential.
+Prescription drug benefits are paid only if you use a network pharmacy.

 A different coinsurance rate applies for infertility treatments and prescription drugs associated with infertility.
-See Page 66.
+See Page 55.